Enhance data security

 If a user tries to log in using a different IP address at midnight on a Sunday when they never work outside of 9 to 5 Monday through Friday, they may be trying to access something they shouldn’t, and are trying to do so at a time when they believe they’ll go undetected.

 Compromised credentials are a type of access control challenge that threaten data security.
-When a privileged user’s login credentials are stolen or shared, anyone with those details can then access an application like Cerner or Google Drive that contains highly sensitive information.
+When a privileged user’s login credentials are stolen or shared, anyone with those details can then access an application like Cerner or Office 365 that contains highly sensitive information.
 The more privileges and access a user has, the more dangerous it is to an organization if their credentials are compromised.

 Imprivata FairWarning detects this type of cyber incident by monitoring users’ activity; if a user is experiencing an elevated number of failed or simultaneous logins, their credentials may have been shared, stolen, or hacked.
 Imprivata FairWarning provides visibility into your organization’s failed application logins by generating alerts when unusual login activity occurs and tracking data access over time.